Samsung de-facto leader formally charged with bribery

 South Korea's case against Samsung's de facto leader just got more serious, threatening the company's succession plan.

-Jay Y. Lee, Samsung Group's 48-year-old vice chairman and the man slated to take over control of the company, was formally charged Tuesday with bribery in connection with the political scandal in South Korea, according to the Wall Street Journal.
+Jay Y. Lee, Samsung Group's 48-year-old vice chairman and the man slated to take over control of the company, was formally charged Tuesday with bribery in connection with the political scandal in South Korea, according to Bloomberg.
 He had been accused of bribing the suspended South Korean president, Park Geun-hye.

 Lee was arrested a couple weeks ago.
 Along with bribery, Lee had also been accused of embezzlement and perjury.